Updated on by

 How Much Should I Expect To Pay?

 A good quality, entry-level model will cost you around $100.
-Some of the commercial spreaders can cost upwards of $600.
-In my opinion, the sweet spot between quality and not overkill is around $200-$250.
+Some of the pro level spreaders can cost upwards of $600.
+In my opinion, the sweet spot ragne between quality and not overkill is around $200-$250.
 The larger your yard, the bigger the hopper you will want which will increase the price.
+In some cases, you may want to consider a pull behind model.

 Broadcast Spreader Reviews